medialab/xan/docs/cmd/plot.md

                                Incompatible with -Y, --add-series.
     -Y, --add-series <col>     Name of another column of y values to add as a new series.
                                Incompatible with -c, --category.
+    -R, --regression-line      Draw a regression line.
+Only works when drawing a scatter plot with a single series.
     -g, --granularity <g>      Force temporal granularity for x axis discretization when using -T, --time.
 Must be one of "years", "months", "days", "hours", "minutes" or "seconds".
 Will be inferred if omitted.